How to Find an Apartment in Seattle?

 Join neighborhood Facebook groups

-Speaking of Facebook, another great way to get to know a neighborhood before moving in is to join that neighborhood’s Facebook group.
+Speaking of Facebook, another great way to get to know an area before moving in is to join that neighborhood’s Facebook group.
 There are a number of Facebook groups dedicated to different neighborhoods in Seattle, where neighbors discuss community issues, new businesses and social events.
-Take a look at a few of these groups to familiarize yourself with the happenings in the neighborhood you’re most leaning toward.
+Take a look at a few of these groups to familiarize yourself with the happenings in the area you’re most leaning toward.
 Facebook groups can also be a great place to look for roommates during quarantine.

 Ask about current deals